debinzhang/EvanBCHProj/README.md

 	The 2nd generated file, PostHarmon_Vermis.csv, contains the following columns:
 "#,Age,Vermis,Dataset"
-and 6048 subsequent rows, with one row for a patient The first column "#" is a sequence number starting from 1 the Dataset information is extracted from the "Path" field from the generated gen_structname.csv file.
-For example the "ABIDE_I" dataset is from the /neuro/labs/grantlab/research/MRI_Predict_Age/ABIDE_I/2NIFTI_SS_SEG_RAVENS/ Path
+and 6048 subsequent rows, with one row for a patient.
+The first column "#" is a sequence number starting from 1.
+The Dataset information is extracted from the "Path" field from the generated gen_structname.csv file.
+For example the "ABIDE_I" dataset is from the
+/neuro/labs/grantlab/research/MRI_Predict_Age/ABIDE_I/2NIFTI_SS_SEG_RAVENS/ Path

 	This script can also plot harmonization pictures.
 Used command line option "-p "